Showing posts with label Schwinn Superior. Show all posts

 Beyond those features, though, the 1960s and 1970s versions were very different.
 While both had Huret rear dropouts, the older version was equipped with the Huret Allvit derailleur: standard touring gear of that time.

 The later Superiors came with Schwinn-branded Shimano or SunTour rear derailleurs--with, interestingly, Huret front derailleurs and shifters.
-While the Shimano and SunTour mechanisms shifted much better almost any condition, they seemed to have an almost unfair advantage on the 1970s bike, a ten-speed with the Nervar crankset that used the Specialites TA Pro Vis 5/Stronglight 49D bolt pattern and a wide-range rear freewheel.
+While the Shimano and SunTour mechanisms shifted much better in almost any condition, they seemed to have an almost unfair advantage on the 1970s bike, a ten-speed with the Nervar crankset that used the Specialites TA Pro Vis 5/Stronglight 49D bolt pattern and a wide-range rear freewheel.
 On the other hand, the Allvit had to wrap up the yards and yards (OK, that's just a slight exaggeration) of chain necessitated by this:

 The 1962 Superior certainly had 15 speeds--exotic for that time.
 To achieve it, Schwinn used something I've seen maybe a couple of times in all of my years of cycling and working in bike shops: a triple (with three chainrings) Ashtabula (one-piece) crankset.
 Made from solid forged steel, it probably weighed as much as the frame!